zakilive/iot-cloud-riot/README.md

 GND cable -> on GND port of the board
  ```
 - [Component connection setup image can be found on Final presentation google slide #3](#ppt)
-### Flash the Application Software in Sensor Node:
+### Flash the Application Software in Sensor Node:<a name="sensor_node_flash"></a>

-Find the USB-port to which the nrf52840dk board has been connected using.
+Find the USB-port to which the nrf52840dk board has been connected using: `sudo ls -l /dev/ttyACM*`
-     ```
-     sudo ls -l /dev/ttyACM*
-     ```

-Move to this directory using Linux GUI in `examples/temperature_mqttsn` folder of our project directory, right click and find
+Move to this `examples/temperature_mqttsn` in Riot OS directory, right click and find

 > Open in Terminal

-or from any terminal move directly to `examples/temperature_mqttsn` folder and put this command below:
+or from any open terminal move directly to `examples/temperature_mqttsn` folder and put this command below:
 `PORT=/dev/ttyACM1 BOARD=nrf52840dk make term flash PROGRAMMER=openocd`

-Here openocd is needful when normal flash does not work
+Here openocd is needful when normal flash does not work,
 For normal flash:
 `PORT=/dev/ttyACM1 BOARD=nrf52840dk make term flash`